userlaurin/FileReplacer/README.md

 # FileReplacer
-Tool to recursively replace strings in files following using REGEX.
+Tool to recursively replace strings in SCORM files following using REGEX.
 Files are unzipped and rezipped in memory.

 in index.js: